 A further interest is any interest acquired after a significant interest is acquired in any of the above landholders.

 In respect of a private landholder, a relevant acquisition can also arise where a person acquires:

-- 50 per cent or more of certain economic benefits or entitlements in respect of the landholder, and
+- 50% or more of certain economic benefits or entitlements in respect of the landholder, and

 - control over the landholder, being the capacity to determine or influence the outcome of decisions about the landholder's financial and operating policies.

 What is an interest in a landholder?